cpu0x00/HashCracker/README.md

 - the crypt cracking capabilities is wrote in cython for performance improvments but you can still review the source code from (CryptHash.pyx) file

+- shared library to support python3.10 for the crypt functionality added